 What I refer to as an “audit” simply means looking at the account as a whole and making optimizations or changes to how things are structured.
 Many marketers wonder how frequently they should do Facebook ads audits.
 From a very general point of view, “If it ain’t broke don’t fix it” rings true.

 If you are seeing success from your Facebook ads account, the best advice is to let things be and not intervene until you need to.
 This is why I place such heavy emphasis on account structure and proper tracking because if you have those elements taken care of, you automatically put yourself in a better position for long-term success.
 Making individual campaign, ad set, and ad changes and optiimzations becomes much easier, as does diagnosing where there are problem areas in the account.

 Some folks may tell you when X ad reaches Y frequency then it is fatigued and you should turn it off.
 However, that rarely represents the full picture and many times I have seen ads with high frequencies continue to perform at a reasonable cost.

 My point is, there are rarely cookie-cutter scenarios for how often you should make optimizations.
 Every business and ad account is different and understanding the nuances of each will allow you to get better at making those decisions when you need to.

 Facebook ads can be a complex endeavor when viewed through the lens of all of the options and decisions at your disposal.
 The reality is, however, that the platform is as simple as you make it.

 When you have a clear objective and method to approach that goal strategically and in an organized manner, everything else falls into place.
-The biggest issue most folks have is not covering the basics and jumping into spending their budget too quickly.
+The biggest issue most folks have is not covering the basics before looking to get competitive.
 Those are the folks who will tell you that it doesn’t work.

 To recap, here are the seven Facebook advertising tips mentioned in this post: